How Do Businesses Tap into Cognitive Computing Systems?

 Financial advisors and “relationship managers” are also beginning to use cognitive analytics to boost their expertise and be more responsive to customer needs.
 Virtual agents are replacing some of the functions of humans in financial services, even in some more complex areas, like mortgages and investments.
 This streamlines the experience of today’s consumer who praises efficiency and quickness.

 Banks and other financial institutions can use cognitive analytics to make decisions on any risks and be alerted to potential fraud.
-For instance, Royal Bank of Canada (RBC) to scan clients’ transaction histories and usage patterns and deliver more personalized security solutions to them.
+For instance, Royal Bank of Canada (RBC) recently started using AI and ML to scan clients’ transaction histories and usage patterns and deliver more personalized security solutions to them.
 This saves their security analysts a lot of time, as well as reduces the customers’ frustration with too complex security mechanisms.

 When a consumer enters a retail clothier’s website, looking for certain items, the traditional response of that site is to ask for a search query (pants, shirts, shoes, etc.).
 The shopper is then shown all of the catalogue items that match the general search.
 This is time-consuming for the customer who then must scroll through items and make selections.

 This brings us to one use case of retail cognitive computing.
 A smart application can query the customer about the details of their need/want and then present only those specific items that meet the criteria.